Ana06/git-cop/README.md

 want to make sure you have `CI=true` set in your environment.

 Calculation of commits is done by reviewing all commits made on the current feature branch since branching from `master`.
-Some CI servers don't respect this and blow away any branch information, most notibly, Travis CI.
-For that reason, Travis CI is not supported or recommended as they use `git clone --depth=<number>` cloning which can't be customized and destroys any knowledge of `master` and feature branch information.
+Some CI servers don't respect this and blow away any branch information.

 Build servers like [Circle CI](https://circleci.com) are recommended.
 The builds for this gem are done via Circle CI as well.

+Travis CI is also supported.

 ## Cops